 Workflow represents the life cycle of a document in the translation process.
 In other words, it is a sequence of consecutive steps which lead to a desired output.
 You can think of each workflow step as a sub-project of sorts since each workflow step is to some extent independent.

 Workflow steps have a hierarchical structure, which is determined by their order in the Workflow Steps Setup.
 Whenever a segment is confirmed in a workflow step, it is propagated to a higher workflow step where its status is unconfirmed.
 As long as it remains unconfirmed and unedited, any changes to that segment will continue to be propagated from the lower workflow step.
-However, once the segment is edited or confirmed in the higher workflow step, changes from the lower workflow step will cease to be propagated.
+However, once the segment is edited or confirmed in the higher workflow step, changes from the lower workflow steps will cease to be propagated.

-For example: A translator can modify a segment as many time he/she wants and the last version will get propagated to the revision workflow step.
+For example: A translator can modify a segment as many time he or she wants and the last version will get propagated to the revision workflow step.
 However, as soon as a reviser makes an edit in a specific segment, any further changes to that specific segment from a translator will not get propagated.
 To be precise, the translator will still be able to make changes to the segment but the changes will not be visible to the reviewer in the higher workflow step.

 In Memsource, Workflow is supported from the Team edition up.
-If a project is shared with a Vendor, Workflow steps are preserved according to Project settings.
+If a project is shared with a Vendor, workflow steps are preserved according to project settings.